mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

 The commands run Innovus with a special script that simply loops through the order parameter and runs each item one by one.
-It searches for each script in both the step's local ``scripts`` directory (for the default versions of the scripts) as well as the ``inputs`` directory (where the user can supply custom versions of the scripts) with priority given to the inputs.
-This allows users to extend the step with new scripts.
+It searches for each script in both the node's local ``scripts`` directory (for the default versions of the scripts) as well as the ``inputs`` directory (where the user can supply custom versions of the scripts) with priority given to the inputs.
+This allows users to extend the node with new scripts.

 .. note::